Walter Rushton

-Early Career
+Early career

 Walter Rushton signed for Blackburn Rovers in 1885 for the 1885-1886 Season.
-The club had already won the Cup twice from 1883-1885 and became the last club to complete a FA Cup hat-trick (three in a row).
+The club had already won the Cup twice from 1883 to 1885 and became the last club to complete a FA Cup hat-trick (three in a row).
 Rushton did not play in the Final.
 It is unknown if he played in the earlier rounds.
-He left Balckburn in 1888 and joined Bolton Wanderers.
+He left Blackburn in 1888 and joined Bolton Wanderers.

 Walter Rushton did not make his League debut until season 2, 1889–1890.
 However, Rushton was selected by Wanderers to play outside-right in their 3 FA Cup ties in 1888–1889 season.
 In the first 2 ties against Hurst and West Manchester Rushton was part of a forward line unable to score. both matches ended 0-0.
 However, on 17-Nov-1888 Rushton and his team were well beaten by Irish club, Linfield Athletic.
 The final score was 4–0 to Linfield.

+In October 1890, Walter played his only game for Ardwick in a 12-0 win in the first qualifying round of the FA Cup against Liverpool Stanley, scoring one of the goals.